gomarcd/BreakthroughSoftware/README.md

 Here we'll say in bold, this is a **new post**!
 ```

-Content between opening and closing --- are the "frontmatter", following the schema defined in `src/content/config.ts`.
+Content between opening and closing --- are the "frontmatter".

 Dates should be entered as YYYY-MM-DD, they will be displayed in a friendly format automatically.